- Hydraulic Press

-People have been juicing even as far back as 150 BC to 70 AD as indicated by the Dead Sea Scrolls unearthed by archaeologists.
+People have been juicing as far back as 150 B.C. to 70 A.D., as indicated by the Dead Sea Scrolls unearthed by archaeologists.
 The first juicer used a hydraulic press and was created in 1936 by Dr. Norman Walker.
-He released the book “Raw Vegetable Juices” describing the benefits of juicing and lived until he was 99.
+He wrote the book, “Raw Vegetable Juices,” describing the benefits of juicing and lived until he was 99.

 The most common type of juicer that you can buy is the centrifugal juicer.
 Operating at speeds of about 3,000-16,000 RPM, it works by chopping up the vegetables and fruit that you want to juice using a sharp, flat blade and then spinning the chopped foods at high speeds to extract the juice from the remaining pulp.